 There's a pretty good chance your dog has experienced diarrhea at one time or another.
-Diarrhea is characterized by the passing of watery or very soft stools and is one of the most common signs of illness reported by dog owners.
+Diarrhea is characterized by the passing of watery or very soft stool and is one of the most common signs of illness reported by dog owners.
 It's important for dog owners to understand why dogs have diarrhea and also know how to respond to it.
-Diarrhea may or may not accompany vomiting, loss of appetite, and lethargy.
-Flatulence often occurs with diarrhea.
+Flatulence often occurs with diarrhea, which may or may not accompany vomiting, loss of appetite, and lethargy.

 Why Do Dogs Get Diarrhea?

-In dogs, diarrhea is common and may be caused by a variety of things.
-It may be the result of something as simple as dietary indiscretion (we all know some dogs get into the trash or eat table scraps).
-Diarrhea may also be related to something more serious, such as toxicity, infectious disease, intestinal parasites, and more.
+Diarrhea is common in dogs and may be caused by a variety of things.
+For example, it may be the result of something as simple as a dietary indiscretion (we all know some dogs who get into the trash or eat table scraps).
+Or it may be related to something more serious, such as an infectious disease or ingestion of toxins.

-Occasional diarrhea is not considered normal.
-If your dog has diarrhea "off and on" for more than a week or two, you should schedule an appointment with your vet.
-Bring a stool sample, as checking for intestinal parasites is one of the first steps.
-Your vet may discuss medications, supplements, and dietary changes.
-Other diagnostics may be necessary, such as blood testing or radiographs (x-rays).
+Occasional diarrhea is not considered to be normal.
+If your dog has diarrhea off and on for more than a week or two, you should schedule an appointment with your vet.
+Bring a stool sample, as checking for intestinal parasites is one of the first steps in diagnosing your dog's condition.
+Other diagnostics, such as blood testing or X-rays may be necessary, and your vet may discuss medications, supplements, and dietary changes.

 First, try to get past the "yucky" part of things.
 Everyone poops.
-As your dog's caregiver, you should be able to evaluate the stool so you can discuss it with your vet.
+As your dog's caregiver, you should be able to evaluate its stool so you can discuss it with your vet.
 Of course, you should always wear gloves or use a plastic bag to handle the stool.
-Be sure to wash your hands well after handling your dog or the stool.
+Be sure to wash your hands well after handling your dog or its stool.

 One or two episodes of diarrhea are not necessarily reasons to become alarmed.
 Some cases of diarrhea are self-limiting (meaning they resolve on their own).
-Make sure your dog is still eating and drinking.
+If your dog is still eating and drinking, that's a good sign.
 Never give over-the-counter or prescription medications without your vet's advice.
-If you are that worried, it's best just to take your dog to the vet.
+If you're that concerned, it's best to just to take your dog to the vet.

-Continued diarrhea can lead to dehydration and weight loss.
-It may also be a sign of another illness.
-It is important not to ignore the signs when your dog is sick.
-Dogs often hide their illnesses as long as possible, acting like they feel normal when there is really something more serious going on.
+Continued diarrhea can lead to dehydration or weight loss and could be a symptom of an underlying illness.
+It's important not to ignore symptoms when your dog is sick.
+Dogs often hide their illnesses for as long as possible, acting as if they feel normal when there's really something more serious going on.

-If any of the following circumstances apply, you should contact your vet immediately:
+If any of the following circumstances apply, contact your vet immediately:

-- Your dog shows extreme lethargy or unresponsiveness.
+- Your dog shows extreme lethargy or lack of responsiveness.

 - You suspect your dog has ingested a toxin.

-- Excessive amounts of blood are seen in the stool (mild blood spotting is not an emergency, but call the vet if it continues).
+- You see excessive amounts of blood in the stool (light spotting isn't necessarily an emergency, but call the vet if it continues).

-- Stools are black and/or have a tarry appearance.
+- Stool is black and/or has a tarry appearance.

 - Your dog is on medication that may cause diarrhea (stop giving the medication and call your vet).